Shruti1808/Best_Restaurants-Project/README.md

 * Example Input: "Le Fromage"
 * Example Output: "Error: This restaurant is already on the list"

+**When the user changes the restaurant's cuisine, the update method for restaurants will return the updated cuisine**
+* Example Input: "French Cuisine: Le Fromage"
+* Example Output: "Mexican Comida: Le Fromage"

 ## Support and contact details

 Please contact Allie Holcombe at alexandra.holcombe@gmail.com, Renee Mei at dontemailme@dontemailme.com, or Shruti Priya at shrutipriya1808@gmail.com with any questions, concerns, or suggestions.